Is Global Warming Causing More Snow and Less Snow at the Same Time?

 For the record, here in the U.S., winters have been getting colder:

 Now, do you see me screaming about it getting colder, resulting in more snow?
 I could, but I don’t.
 But it’s certainly not getting warmer in the U.S. Data from the National Climatic Data Center plainly shows that winters have cooled across all of the U.S. over the last decade.
 The global temperature has leveled off or declined over the past several years.
 So, if it’s snowing more, it can’t be because it’s getting warmer – because it’s not.

 There is a natural cap on what temperatures can do, and none of it has anything to do with man-made climate change.
 Man can only do what nature allows him to do.

 Here are some links, which include declarations that it’s not going to snow anymore because of AGW:

 From a December 2000 article in the UK: “Snowfalls are now just a thing of the past.‘”

 And this beauty, as Snowmeggedon was ramping up: “RFK, Jr. 15 months ago: Global warming means no snow or cold in DC.”
-(RFK Jr. was lamenting the lack of snow, saying correctly it snowed more in the 1960s, but that was because of the climate cycle we were in, which we will go back into 5-10 years from now.
+(RFK Jr. was lamenting the lack of snow, saying correctly it snowed more in the 1960s, but that was because of the climate cycle we were in, which we will go back into five to 10 years from now.
 Snowmeggedon came along to remind him it was lurking.)

 An article on sea ice and cold: “Increasing Winter Cold in Recent Years and the Arctic ice.”

 A piece on how extremes in the weather are natural: “Some Weather Extremes are Real but Causes are Natural.”

 And finally, for all the Dr. Zhivago fanatics out there (there are great snow scenes in the movie, by the way, which I found of more interest than Julie Christie – that’s how much I love snow): “Snowpocalypse Russia: 'Snow tsunami’ swallows streets, cars, buildings.”